zachboody/chloride/readme.md

 # WARNING #
 This is a massively rough, super-in progress project that is bound to be flaky, sketchy and otherwise unusable.
 On top of that, it's developed against the experimental and non-public Salt APIClient.

-A websocket-based API for Salt, designed primarily for server-to-server and lightweight application transport.
+A zerorpc-based API for Salt, designed primarily for server-to-server and lightweight application transport.

 A salt master is set up with Vagrant added to PAM auth for easy testing, default username/password is vagrant/vagrant.
 The virtual machine is also running the minion, so there is at least one machine to manage.